The first week of virtual schooling is done. How did D.C. do?

 One of his favorite parts of the week is his part-time job at Life Pieces to Masterpieces.
 He takes a public bus after his remote classes are finished to help children from the Southeast Washington elementary school he once attended.
 They meet in a park near the school and use hotspots.

 “I miss hanging around my friends, hanging around the bus stop,” Coleman said.
-“But having some sort of interaction with these kids.
-It’s been great.”
+“But having some sort of interaction with these kids, it’s been great.”